frederic-perez/AmE-dictionary/data/dictionary.md

 __layman__ _n_
 __layoff__
 __layout__ _n_
-__layover__ _n_ :dart::two: A short stop or break in a journey, usually imposed by scheduling requirements, as of airline flights. _To minimize the risk of missing a connection, never book a layover of less than two hours._ _Colorado enters its two-game layover in Boston on Tuesday night._
+__layover__ _n_ :dart::three: A short stop or break in a journey, usually imposed by scheduling requirements, as of airline flights. _To minimize the risk of missing a connection, never book a layover of less than two hours._ _Colorado enters its two-game layover in Boston on Tuesday night._
 __layup__ _n_ :three::hammer: (layups)
 __laziness__ :pencil2:
 __lb.__ _Sold in pkgs. of 3 lbs. or more._